Steam Room Design and Installation

 Steam Room Design Basics

 Select a non-porous wall and ceiling surface material that complements the decor of your bath.
-Porcelain tile, marble, granite, travertine and Ceramic tile are great surface materials for steam baths.
+Porcelain tile, marble, granite, travertine and ceramic tile are great surface materials for steam baths.
 To ensure the most comfortable steam bathing experience possible, choose a generator sized for the dimensions and unique characteristics of your steam shower.
-Tip: Ask your local home or building supply center for proper backing materials and adhesives to securely attach surface material (tile, marble, etc) over vapor barrier.
-If you are not familiar with Tiling a room, it may be best to hire a professional to install the surface material in your steam room.
+Tip: Ask your local home or building supply center for proper backing materials and adhesives to securely attach surface material (tile, marble, etc.) over vapor barrier.
+If you are not familiar with tiling a room, it may be best to hire a professional to install the surface material in your steam room.

 Find a good spot to install the steam generator or boiler system.
 Within 10 feet of the steam head is recommended by most manufacturers.
 Utility hookups include wiring a dedicated 240V electrical circuit (or 208V for most commercial) and plumbing in a fresh water line.
 Common locations include under a bench inside the steam shower, a nearby closet, a cabinet, basement or attic.
 IMPORTANT: the steam generator system will need to easily be accessible for occasional maintenance and should not be exposed to freezing temperatures.
 See manufacturers install guide for complete details.

-Steam Bath & Steam Room Installation resources for traditional tiled steam rooms and modular acrylic steam rooms.
+Steam Bath & Steam Room installation resources for traditional tiled steam rooms and modular acrylic steam rooms.
 Tiled steam rooms usually only require a glass steam room door and a steam generator or commercial size steam boiler.
 The newer modular acrylic steam rooms use the same main components but usually require much less maintenance than tiled rooms.
-Acrylic steam rooms are much faster to assemble and outlast tiled steam rooms that require re-tiling or re-grouting within 7 years.
+Acrylic steam rooms are much faster to assemble and outlast tiled steam rooms that require re-tiling or re-grouting within seven years.

-Steam Room Components
+Steam Room Components:

 - Steam Room Lighting Install